 2.Teams may have fun rituals for beginning and ending meetings, like sharing and applauding successes.

 Teams also always function better with clear expectations about communication and roles, including each team member’s role in fulfilling the team’s inspiring vision.
 Our team coaching starts with a check-in and moves to an agreed upon agenda, frequently involving clarifying one or more of these areas: expectations, communication, roles, and vision, and wrapping up with take-aways which can include mindset shifts, action plans and accountability.
-Moving to virtual work increases the need for clarity.
+Virtual work increases the need for clarity.
 Change requires more frequent and clear communication.
 Good news: systems in the midst of transition are more open to positive change.

 3.Consider (self) care practices including beginning and end of day bookends that can lead to greater ease and fun: